 In any case, Bush's.
 The Dawn in Residence was so grand that one could only have expected the performance to be great, and it turned out to be one that was way beyond the roof and highly praised.
 Finally witnessing the virtuoso at work was called enigmatic, ethereal, and heavenly, the epitome of a thrilling demonstration of life being told that, yes, a sexual harassment case was filed against him, and fans said it was a miracle.
 As for the critics, even they ran out of adjectives to describe the grand theatrical concert and Bush's exceptional artistry.

-Speculations for a new tour do not seem likely to materialize any time soon, perhaps not for another 35 years before the next Kate Bush tour and even then it may never happen again; however, live albums and concert films are still being predicted to surface.
+Speculations for a new tour do not seem likely to materialize any time soon, perhaps not for another 35 years before the next Kate Bush tour, and even then it may never happen again; however, live albums and concert films are still being predicted to surface.
 At least fans can enjoy the peak of nonsense in concerts where the tickets were priced through the roof on the secondary market during those memorable nights at Hammersmith Apollo.
-As for now, anyone who is still wishing to see Kate Bush perform live would probably grind their teeth and wish they had the opportunity to pay the steep prices to get a taste of the rare and valuable experience.
+As for now, anyone who still wishes to see Kate Bush perform live would probably grind their teeth and wish they had the opportunity to pay the steep prices to get a taste of the rare and valuable experience.
 However, the crowd enthusiasm from all those present to hear the bands in those days leaves no doubt for true fans that all those who spent all their money to get tickets to those great concerts were worth it.